DyogenIBENS/Agora/doc/HowTo.md

   2> example/results/integrDiags/denovo-size-custom/log
 ```

-## Output format and post-processing scripts
+## Output file formats

-* The _diags_ files
+### The _diags_ files

-These files are present under `example/results/integrDiags/denovo-all.groups/`
+These files are present under `example/results/integrDiags/*`.
-(no selection of robust gene families) and `example/results/integrDiags/integrDiags/final/`
-(with selection of robust gene families).

-This directory contains a file for each ancestral reconstructed genome
+Each of these contains a file per ancestral reconstructed genome
 (e.g. `diags.A0.list.bz2`).
-There are five tab-separated fields, and values
+The files are tab-separated, and values
 in each field are further separated by single spaces.
 The term _diag_
 historically refers to the diagonal lines that appear in 2 dimensional
 matrices comparing 2 genomes and reflecting successive conserved